risuorg/risu/doc/presentation-revealmd.md

                                                                                                                           'rc': 10}}}
 ~~~

-- On this example, UUID and SEQNO is shown for each controller and we can see that controller 2 has different SEQNO to the other two nodes.
+- In this example, UUID and SEQNO is shown for each controller and we can see that controller 2 has different SEQNO from the other two nodes.

 ----